 A good question.

-Sometimes the most challenging part is to find the right subject of my future uplifting artworks like paintings or drawings.
+Sometimes the most challenging part is to find the right subject for my future artworks inspiring happiness, optimism and hope.
 I have lots of images in my thoughts.
 I could paint them all.
 Not possible.
 All at the same time is not working.

 So which image from my mental pictures wins to be painted right now?
 Difficult to say.